 (3) Lights fitted to a vehicle mentioned in subregulation (1)(c) for the purpose of illuminating a sign may be fitted so as to have the capacity to display intermittent flashes when other flashing warning lights fitted to that vehicle are activated but not otherwise.

+[Regulation 387 amended: Gazette 26 Jun 2019 p.
+2237-8.]

 388. Required immobilisers for certain motor vehicles

 (1) This regulation applies to a car, an omnibus or a goods vehicle unless —